Lupin3000/ESP/doc/011_display_nokia5110_pcd8544_tutorials.md

 ## Prolog

-The Nokia 5110 LCD display comes with  84x48 monochrome pixels.
+The Nokia 5110 LCD comes with  84x48 monochrome pixels.
 It's a very cheap display and connected via SPI (_6 cables but one-way only_).

 ## SPI LCD basics (ssd1306)

 It took me a while to find the proper connection, but after few minutes of reading different online resources I was successful.
-Also the initial basic example of [GitHub](https://github.com/mcauser/micropython-pcd8544) page was on a first view, some confusing.
+Also, the initial basic example of [GitHub](https://github.com/mcauser/micropython-pcd8544) page was on a first view, some confusing.
 I hope that you will get started much faster with the following example!

 ### Requirements